HendrikStrobelt/LSTMVis/README.md

 files: # assign files to reference name
   states: states.hdf5 # HDF5 files have to end with .h5 or .hdf5 !!!
   train: train.hdf5 # word ids of training set
-  words: words.dict # dict files have to end with .dict !!
+  words: train.dict # dict files have to end with .dict !!

 word_sequence: # defines the word sequence
   file: train # HDF5 file